 I’m not sure where the myth of the woman as bad driver started.
 I remember as a kid watching talk shows on TV where comedians would come on and make jokes about women drivers, so maybe that’s how it spread.
 Again, like Subaru, I would have expected Volkswagen to have risen above that stereotype, given the breakthrough advertising created for the original Beetle (which is still studied in college advertising classes).
 Double fail VW and go fix those diesels.

 Ralph certainly has his girlfriend wrapped around his finger.
 Not only is she not jealous about the new “love” in his life (the Dodge Charger) but she’s thankful he lets her pick the 8-Track tapes and clean the upholstery.
 And oh my, he even taught her how to use that manly shifter!
 Even better is her subservient position in the photo – not just to Ralph but to the car as well.
-I hope she figured out where she fit in Ralph’s life before it was to late.
+I hope she figured out where she fit in Ralph’s life before it was too late.
+Imagine seeing a car ad like this flash up on screen in the middle of the Super Bowl (or any other big game) in this day and age?
+Thank god auto ads have moved on…!

 This 2008 BMW ad caused a great deal of outrage, as it was a complete throwback to the 1950s and 1960s when women and sex were used to sell cars.
 This ad was created to drive traffic for pre-owned BMWs.
 The ad reads “You know you’re not the first but do you really care?”
 It caused a great deal of heat for BMW for a time, it probably sold a number of pre-owned cars, and in the end may not have lost them as many customers as they gained.
 So what have we learned here?